 Defensive driving means "always expect the unexpected."
-The first step in driving defensively is to wear the safety belt.
-See Safety Belts
+The first step in driving defensively is to wear the seat belt.
+See Seat Belts \$\dipprox 53.

 - Assume that other road users (pedestrians, bicyclists, and other drivers) are going to be careless and make mistakes.
-Anticipate what they might do and be ready. - Allow enough following distance between you and the driver in front of you. - Focus on the task of driving.
+Anticipate what they might do and be ready. - Allow enough following distance between you and the driver in front of you.

+Focus on the task of driving.